malikmajeed/malikmajeed/README.md

 # 💫 About Me
-I'm a full-stack engineer specializing in building scalable, production-ready web applications with clean architecture and modern UI/UX.
-I write industry-standard code that's maintainable, testable, and built to scale.
+Full-stack engineer building scalable, clean-architecture applications with modern UI/UX and production-ready code.
+I focus on maintainability, performance, and developer happiness.

+---

 ## 🚀 Current Projects